-While distracted driving injuries have been on the decline, fatalities in 2020 increased after the dip in 2019.
-Perhaps a result of fewer road users during the pandemic, it is clear that distracted driving remains an issue still with the high rates of injuries.
+Distracted driving injuries and fatalities had been on the decline, however, fatalities in 2020 and 2021 increased after a dip in 2019.
+Perhaps a result of fewer road users during the pandemic, it is clear that distracted driving remains an issue seeing the increase from 2020 in distracted related injuries.

 Younger drivers (ages 15-24) are more likely to be involved in a distracted driving crash than members of any other age cohort.
-In 2020, younger drivers made up only 12% of all licensed drivers but accounted for 30% of all drivers in a distracted driving crash.
+In 2021, younger drivers made up only 12% of all licensed drivers but accounted for 34% of all drivers in a distracted driving-related crash.

 Injuries were highest among 15 to 24 year olds, who make up more than 30% of all distracted driving injuries.
-Fatalities were highest among drivers age 45-54 in 2020.
+Fatalities were highest among drivers age 25 to 34 and 55 to 64 in 2021.